NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Courtesy: Naotake murayama

-• Some Indian vegetarian and chicken curries found extensive use of this spice.
-In the Middle East, it employed in meat and rice dishes.
+• Indian vegetarian and chicken curries frequently incorporate this spice, while in the Middle East, it enhances the flavors of meat and rice dishes.

 Medicinal uses

-• The essential oil, eugenol derived from the allspice berry has been in therapeutic use in dentistry as a local anesthetic and antiseptic for teeth and gum.
+• The eugenol essential oil extracted from the allspice berry has found therapeutic applications in dentistry, serving as a local anesthetic and antiseptic for teeth and gums.

-≺≺ -Back to Spices from Allspice nutrition.
+≺≺ -Back to Spices from Allspice (Pimento).
 Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

 ≺≺ -Back to Home page.